KatsuteDev/Mal4J/setup.md

    This authentication method only grants access to public data and READ operations.

-   If you want to view users, or view or change anime/manga lists you must authenticate with a [token](#authenticate-using-token) or with [OAuth 2.0](#authenticate-using-oauth-20)
+   If you want to view users, or change anime/manga lists you must authenticate with a [token](#authenticate-using-token) or with [OAuth 2.0](#authenticate-using-oauth-20)

 ### Authenticate using token